VincentVanlaer/mesa-school-labs/content/wednesday/bonus-2.md

 In this task, the aim is to capture the point where the simulation agrees with the observational data with only one stopping criterion, the effective temperature.
 Because the Roche-lobe overflow phase is computationally heavy for this particular system, the run will start shortly after the mass-transfer phase, which is indicated by the red dot in Figure 1 on the track of the primary star.
 The saved model files are available in 'Load'.
 To make sure the models do not run too long, there is a maximum amount of models implemented in the `inlist_star`.
 To see if all runs well, compile (`./clean && ./mk`) and run your new model (`./rn`)!
 This is only to check if we set all the controls correctly, so kill the run after a few timesteps using `Ctrl+C`.
 To find the stopping point, use the following parameter in the `extras_binary_finish_step` hook in `run_binary_extras.f90`:
-`b% s1% teff` !
+`b% s1% Teff` !
 Effective temperature of the primary star of the binary system in Kelvin

 Then, to compare with the observational data, add a write statement to your stopping criterion to print the effective temperature and the luminosity of the stopping point.

 {{< details title="Hint 1" closed="true" >}}